-The rate of tax is 40% on transfers at death and 20% on lifetime transfers.
+The rate of tax is 40% on transfers at death and 20% on chargeable lifetime transfers.

 There are two key reliefs for IHT, one for Business Property and one for Agricultural Property, both of which give relief at either 50% or 100%.

-Only trading businesses/ companies are eligible for business property relief.
+Only trading businesses/companies are eligible for BPR.
 Investment companies do not qualify.
 Relief is restricted if a trading company has substantial (broadly speaking over 20%) non-trading assets or activities.

-The property must have been held for a two year period immediately prior to the transfer.
+In order to qualify for the relief the property/shares must have been held for a minimum two year period immediately prior to the transfer.